amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 So now you know about cert-manager, what next?
 Venafi TLS Protect For Kubernetes includes an enterprise-hardened version of cert-manager along with a number of machine identity management capabilities needed to support Kubernetes machine identities in the Enterprise.

-So look out for more demos like this, revealing what else is possible with Venafi products.
+So look out for more demos like this, revealing what else is possible with Venafi's products.

 This chapter is complete.